Jordan–Hare Stadium: The Iron Bowl Comes Home

 By the time Dye became head coach and athletic director at Auburn in 1981, calls to make the Iron Bowl a home-and-home series had grown to a fever pitch.
-Years later, Dye recalled that almost as soon as he sat down with Bryant for the first time as Auburn's head coach, Bryant mused, "Well, I guess you're going to want to take that game to Auburn."
+Years later, Dye recalled that almost as soon as he sat down for the first time as head coach with his former mentor, legendary Crimson Tide head coach and athletic director Paul "Bear" Bryant, Bryant mused, "Well, I guess you're going to want to take that game to Auburn."
 Dye confirmed that hunch, saying, "We're going to take it to Auburn."
 Bryant noted that Alabama and Auburn's contract with the city of Birmingham ran through 1988, prompting Dye to reply, "Well, we'll play '89 in Auburn."
 Dye would have been well within his rights to move Auburn's home games for the Iron Bowl to Jordan-Hare as early as 1983.
-However, he knew that Bryant's standing in the state was such that it would be folly to attempt making the Iron Bowl a home-and-home series as long as Bryant was still alive.
+However, he knew that Bryant adamantly opposed playing any games in Auburn.
+Bryant's standing in the state was such that Dye knew it would be folly to attempt making the Iron Bowl a home-and-home series as long as Bryant was still alive.

 After years of negotiations, the two schools agreed to play the Iron Bowl in Auburn in odd-numbered years.
-Alabama first came to the Plains on December 2, 1989—a game that saw #11 Auburn upend undefeated and #2 Alabama 30–20.
-The 1991 game was played at Legion Field, but has been played at Auburn in every odd-numbered year from 1991 onward.
+True to Dye's word, Alabama first came to the Plains on December 2, 1989—a game that saw #11 Auburn upend undefeated and #2 Alabama 30–20.
+The 1991 game was played at Legion Field but has been played at Auburn in every odd-numbered year since.
 Alabama continued to play its home games for the rivalry at Legion Field until 1998.

-An expansion in 2004 extended the east upper deck by an additional section on each end, adding more luxury suites and additional general seating to reach the current capacity of 87,451.
+In 2000, the Iron Bowl became a true home-and-home series as it was played in Tuscaloosa for the first time in 99 years.
+The 17th-ranked Tigers won that game, shutting out the then-unranked Crimson Tide 9-0.

+Modern era improvements

+Jordan-Hare has undergone four modest expansions in the 21st century.
+Small areas of additional seating were added in 2000 and 2001, bringing the stadium capacity to 85,612 and 86,063 respectively.
+In 2004, an additional section was added to each end of the east upper deck as well as more luxury suites and additional general seating, giving the stadium a capacity of 87,451.
+Additional premium seats were added in 2023, expanding the stadium's capacity to its current 88,043.

 In 1998, artist Michael Taylor was commissioned to paint ten large murals on the east-side exterior of the stadium.
 The paintings depicted the greatest players, teams, and moments from Auburn's football history to that date.
-In 2006, Auburn updated these murals, including images that recognized great moments in Auburn football history up to 2006.
-In 2011, Auburn once again updated the murals, recognizing the greatest coaches, players, and teams up until 2011.
+Auburn updated the murals in 2006 and again in 2011 after the team's national championship in 2010.